ThomasMertes/seed7/src/read_me.txt

                  (a slash is used as path separator and instead of a drive letter like "C:" the path "/c" is used).

-  PATHS_RELATIVE_TO_EXECUTABLE: Defined when S7_LIB_DIR and
-                                SEED7_LIBRARY cannot be determined
-                                at compile time.

   INT32TYPE: Name of a signed integer type that is 32 bits wide.

   UINT32TYPE: Name of an unsigned integer type that is 32 bits wide.